Energinet-DataHub/opengeh-wholesale/docs/public-data-models/README.md

 Non-breaking changes are delivered in place.
 This is similar to the Google API versioning principles.

-These changes are considered non-breaking and are delivered in-place:
+The following changes are considered non-breaking and are delivered in-place.
+Consumers are expected to make their implementations resillient to these changes:

 - Adding a column
 - Changing a column nullability from nullable to non-nullable